darknebular/Wrapper_VideoStation/README.md

 # INSTALL: Wrapper for Advance Codec Pack 1.X with installed ffmpeg41-wrapper file

 ************************************************************************
-**With this wrapper (ffmpeg41-wrapper file) you will be with the original ffmpeg almost time and only you will use the ffmpeg 4.31 when is 100% necessary**
+**With this wrapper (ffmpeg41-wrapper-DSM7_0-12.2.1) you will be with the original ffmpeg almost time and only you will use the ffmpeg 4.31 when is 100% necessary**

 1) cd /var/packages/CodecPack/target/bin